-Do you need a four-wheel drive vehicle?
-Let’s look at a twist ditch scenario.
+Do you need a four-wheel-drive vehicle?
+Let’s look at a twist-ditch scenario.
 When one wheel is off the ground, it freely spins since power travels the path of least resistance.
 Is the truck stuck?
 Not if equipped with a locking differential.
 Locking differentials, such as the “Eaton G80” will lock the axles together.
-This allows up to 100% of the available torque to be directed to the wheel that needs it.
-The downside to “lockers” is that they suffer around turns and on icy conditions since they cannot adapt for the rotational differences.
+That directs up to 100% of the available torque to the wheel that needs it.
+The downside to “lockers” is that they suffer around turns and on icy conditions since they cannot adapt to the rotational differences.

 The next best thing to “there’s an App for that,” is there’s a button for that!
 Traction control has become an art these days.
 The systems are so sensitive and quick to react that manufacturers have developed ways to tweak the algorithms to assist you in a variety of situations further.

 Using Jeep as an example, the Select-Terrain System manages traction to give you all-weather capability in four modes: Auto, Snow, Sport, and Sand/Mud.
 The Trailhawk models take it a step further with a Rock mode.
 While there are many variations based on model and options, here’s a basic run-down on what happens with each setting, using a Jeep Grand Cherokee as the example:

 This is the default mode.
 The front wheels receive 45% of the power, while 55% is sent to the rear.

 The transmission starts off in 2nd gear, and more torque is sent to the front wheels.